3M Military Earplugs Lawsuits

 If you used these earplugs and have been diagnosed with hearing impairment and/or tinnitus, we may be able to help you seek compensation.
 An initial consultation with one of our Bloomington defective product lawyers is free.
 There are also no upfront fees if we represent you.

-In 20 plus years of representing injury victims, our firm has secured more than $150 million on behalf of our clients.
+In 20 plus years of representing injury victims, our firm has secured $300 million on behalf of our clients.
 This track record includes a settlement of $3.75 million in a defective product case.
 Partner Rich Ruohonen has been selected to Minnesota Super Lawyers every year since 2003.
 He was also chosen as Minnesota Attorney of the Year in 2016, along with TSR Partner Chuck Slane.

 Schedule your free consultation today.
 Call (612) TSR-TIME.